 We never get tired of discussing Drupal 8.
-We especially like sharing with you what cool modules were moved there (like the Workbench Moderation module we’ve recently talked about).
+We especially like sharing, with you, would cool modules were moved there (like the Workbench Moderation module we’ve recently talked about).
 That’s simply because we want you to use them and take everything that Drupal offers, being one of the most widely used CMFs nowadays.

 Now the time has come to speak about another module of big importance, though it is still in alpha.
 Though its name is rather confusing, it can have a huge impact on the way you manage your site’s workflow.
 The Rules module is ready to be analyzed.
 Let’s just dive into it.